m-daniela/chat-app/Notes/work.md

 - https://cybersecurity.att.com/blogs/security-essentials/digital-signatures-101-a-powerful-and-underused-cybersecurity-ally /////

 Digital signatures are equivalent to handwritten signatures and are a means of verifying the authenticity of messages or documents, by providing the entity a way to bind its identity to a piece of information, making it dependent on a secret known by the sender and the content of the message.
-A valid digital signature is supposed to assure the recipient that the sender is authenticated and that the data was not altered in transit, becoming a way to detect forgery or tampering.
+A valid digital signature is supposed to assure the recipient that the sender is authenticated and that the data was not altered in transit, becoming a way to detect forgery or tampering. /x

 They must be verifiable and they can also provide non-repudiation, which means that the signer cannot successfully claim that they did not sign the message.

-- So, the digital signature must be correct (the valid signatures must be accepted) and secure (it is computationally infeasible to forge a signature without knowing the key).
+Therefore, the digital signature must be correct (the valid signatures must be accepted) and secure (it should be computationally infeasible to forge a signature without knowing the key).

 ### Attacks
 - cc/397

-- Regarding the security bit, there are two major attack vectors that are taken into account:
+There are two major attack vectors that are taken into account regarding the security of a digital signature:
-  - key-only attack - when the attacker knows the signatory's verification key but has no information about the signed messages
+- key-only attack, when the attacker knows the signatory's verification key but has no information about the signed messages
-  - message attack - the attacker knows both the signatory's verification key and some information about the messages or is able to obtain it; this category can be further split into:
+- message attack, when the attacker knows both the signatory's verification key and some information about the messages or is able to obtain it

+The second category can be further split into the following attacks:
-    - knwon message - a certain number of messages and their corresponding signatures are known, but not chosen
+- known message attack, when a certain number of unchosen messages and their corresponding signatures are known
-    - generic chosen message - the signatory's key knowledge is independent of the attacker's choice of messages (along with their corresponding digital signatures)
+- generic chosen message attack, the signatory's key knowledge is independent of the attacker's choice of messages (along with their corresponding digital signatures); the messages must be chosen a priori
 - directed chosen message - similar to the previous attack vector but this one is directed against a signatory's key
 - adaptive chosen message - the attacker can obtain the digital signatures of a chosen list of messages and it depends on the signing key; the list of messages can be adaptively chosen during the attack (the attacker has access to the signature generation oracle => for every message, the attacker returns a valid signature)

 - maybe about the security breaks?
   - total break - determine the key
   - universal forgery - find similar signature algo